 Wiles: What do you appreciate the most from a shortline manufacturer?

-I mean, it is important that we have access to it.
 With the guys on the combines today with the auto-steer, they're on their cellphones.
 If they want something, they got to run and they're going to the internet to find out.
 But people that know how to make it work are the most important thing you can do for us.

 - Mainline: John Deere